Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Introduction

 The stellar population and recent starburst \citep[e.g.][]{Adamo+10, Sirressi+22, Chandar+23}, complex gas kinematics \citep[e.g.][]{Ostlin+01, Ostlin+15, Menacho+21, Gao+22}, and irregular stellar and gas morphology \citep[e.g.][]{Adamo+10, Ostlin+15, Menacho+21}, all suggest that Haro 11 is the result of an ongoing merger.
 Indeed, it was only recently that the presence of a tidal tail was observed in \HI emission from 21 cm observations by \citet{LeReste+24}, which serves as a strong indication of an ongoing merger.
 Applying these observations as constraints, numerical models of galaxy mergers offer an avenue to confirm if these features are consistent with specific merger scenarios and explain the origin of various other properties of Haro 11.

-In order to numerically model a specific (observed) galaxy merger, a set of observational constraints that can be linked to orbital parameters are required.
-In particular, tidal tail features and stellar properties can yield strong constraints, but still suffer from degeneracy between parameters.
+To model a specific (observed) galaxy merger, we require observational constraints that map to orbital parameters.
+In particular, tidal tail features and stellar properties are strong constraints, but with some degeneracy between parameters.
 However, previous numerical work of galaxy interactions have managed to pinpoint the initial orbital parameters of the progenitor galaxies that reproduce the general morphology and inherent galaxy properties.
 For example, simulations of the Antennae galaxies have managed to reproduce the morphology of the galaxies and their tidal tails, as well as the star formation, among other properties \citep{Karl+10, Privon+13, Renaud+15, Lahen+18}.
-In \citet[][hereafter Ö15]{Ostlin+15}, the authors provided a qualitative comparison between the Haro 11 galaxy and the Antennae galaxies.
-The Antennae galaxy is undergoing a merger and the authors show it to have similar morphology and kinematics as Haro 11.
+In \citet[][hereafter Ö15]{Ostlin+15}, the authors provided a comprehensive comparison between the Haro 11 galaxy and the Antennae galaxies.
+The Antennae galaxies are undergoing a merger and the authors show it to have similar morphology and kinematics as Haro 11.
 Although the Antennae galaxies are more massive and have two tidal tails, the fact that they have comparable kinematics and morphology suggests their orbital parameters might be similar.

 However, high-resolution simulations of specific galaxy mergers are still very limited.
 Even more rare are simulations of BCG/BCD \citep[][]{Bekki2008, Pearson+18, Zhang+20, Leicester+24}, which are useful resources to interpret observational data and deepen our understanding about the complex physical mechanisms going on in these extreme galaxy environments.
-A benefit of simulations, particularly for BCGs, is the access to several observation angles, which allows study of anisotropy in radiation leaking.
 However, finding initial conditions that show a broad agreement across different observed features is not trivial and requires an extensive study of the parameters controlling the galaxy orbits.